Risk Factors Dashboard

 Government Regulation – Pharma

 The development, manufacturing, and future marketing of our cell therapy product candidates are subject to the laws and regulations of governmental authorities in the United States, Europe and Israel, as well as other countries in which our products may be marketed in the future like Japan, and South Korea.
+In addition, our manufacturing facility was inspected by the MOH.
 In addition, the manufacturing conditions are specifically inspected by the MOH.

-In the U.S. and European Union, the FDA and the European Medicines Agency, or EMA, respectively, must approve products prior to marketing.
+In the United States and the European Union, the FDA and the European Medicines Agency, or EMA, respectively, must approve products prior to marketing.
 Furthermore, various governmental statutes and regulations also govern or influence testing, manufacturing, safety, labeling, storage and record keeping related to such products and their marketing.
 Governments in other countries may have similar requirements for testing and marketing.
-Governments in other countries have similar requirements for testing and marketing.

 The process of obtaining these approvals and the subsequent compliance with appropriate statutes and regulations require the expenditure of substantial time, resources and money.
 There can be no assurance that our product candidates will ultimately receive marketing approval, or, if approved, will be reimbursed by public and private health insurance.